Bites and Stings: Insects

 Most insect stings cause only minor discomfort.
-Stings can occur anywhere on the body
+Stings can happen anywhere on the

-and can be painful and frightening for a child.
-Yellow jackets cause the most allergic
+body and can be painful and frightening for a child.
+Yellow jackets cause the most

-reactions in the U.S. Stings from these insects cause three to four times more deaths
+allergic reactions in the U.S. Stings from these insects cause 3 to 4 times more deaths

 than poisonous snake bites, due to severe allergic reaction.
 Fire ants, usually found